Get

 6. Let the Cat Sniff Your Hand

-Present your hand to the cat slowly, as if your hand was an animal’s nose.
+Present your hand to the cat slowly, as if your hand were an animal’s nose.
 Allow the cat to sniff your hand for however long they want.
 Some people have had better success when their palms face down instead of facing up.
 Either way is acceptable, as long as you don’t pet the cat.

 If the cat seems skittish, it’s best to face your palm downward and make a fist.
 This is to minimize the risk of injury in case the cat decides to bite your hand; a fist is less likely to be caught in a bite when compared to a finger.